 In order to compare the performances of a control chart for unrounded data with its performances for rounded data, we performed several theoretical calculations for the following indices:

-Alpha (α) – Type 1 error – the probability that the sample mean will fall outside the control limits when in fact the process mean has not shifted (i.e., the process is under control).
+Alpha (α) – The probability of type 1 error – the probability that the sample mean will fall outside the control limits when in fact the process mean has not shifted (i.e., the process is in-control).

-Beta (β) – Type II error – the probability that the sample mean will fall within the control limits when in fact the process mean has shifted.
+Beta (β) – The probability of type II error – the probability that the sample mean will fall within the control limits when in fact the process mean has shifted.

-ARL0 – average run length; the expected number of samples set to run before the control chart signals an alarm, given that the process is under control.

-ARL1 – the expected number of samples set to run before the control chart signals an alarm, given that the process is out of control (i.e., the mean has shifted).

 We performed the calculations under the assumption that the observations were independent and the process was normally distributed with a known standard deviation and a fixed sample size.

-In the first stage the control limits were calculated for rounded and unrounded data, under the assumption that the process was controlled.
-When the data was unrounded, the indices were calculated using formulas for calculating probabilities of a normal distribution, as is customarily done for Shewhart’s X control charts (Montgomery 2013).
+In the first stage, the control limits were calculated for rounded and unrounded data, under the assumption that the process was in-control.
+When the data was unrounded, the indices were calculated using formulas for calculating probabilities of a normal distribution, as is customarily done for Shewhart’s X control charts (Montgomery, 2019).

-(5) αthe=Φ3-Φ-3=0.0027
+(4) αthe=Φ3-Φ-3=0.0027

-ARL0=1αthe=370.37

 The beta values were calculated under the assumption that the process mean had deviated by k standard deviations.
-Using the control limits that were calculated under the assumption that the process was controlled, we calculated the probability of the shift in the mean not being identified, that is, the probability of the sample mean falling within the control limits despite a shift in the process mean having occurred.
+Using the control limits that were calculated under the assumption that the process was in-control, we calculated the probability of the shift in the mean not being identified, that is, the probability of the sample mean falling within the control limits despite a shift in the process mean having occurred.

 Formally, let k be the deviation of the mean from the original mean in standard deviation units, then: